mitsuhiko/listenfd/README.md

 };
 ```

-You can then use this with cargo watch and systemfd:
+You can then use this with `cargo-watch` or `watchexec` and `systemfd`:

 ```
-$ cargo install systemfd cargo-watch systemfd --no-pid -s http::3000 -- cargo watch -x run
+$ systemfd --no-pid -s http::3000 -- cargo watch -x run
+$ systemfd --no-pid -s http::3000 -- watchexec -r -- cargo run
 ```

 Now systemfd will open the socket and keep it open. cargo watch will recompile